 Scheduled community-use space, while assigned for use by a primary program or service during specific hours of operation, these spaces are eligible for use, by interested parties after school hours.

-The amount of Community-Use Space assigned for the schools in the 21st Century School Buildings Plan are based upon guidelines in the Maryland Public School Construction Program (PSCP).
+The amount of Community-Use Space assigned for the schools in the 21st Century School Buildings Program are based upon guidelines in the Maryland Public School Construction Program (PSCP).